How To Get Organized In One Hour Or Less

 Bathroom Vanity : Empty everything out!
 Sort by type, then edit old or expired items.
 Place it all back, storing everyday items in the top drawer and tall bottles under the sink.

 Once you've finished a space, it's time to shop for any necessary product to contain categories.
 Measure first, label last!
 You'll thank us later.
-Lastly, snap a picture of your quick organization project to share in our Facebook group!
+Lastly, snap a picture of your quick organization project to share with us by tagging @neatmethod on social!
 If you're still feeling overwhelmed, please reach out and let us help.
-We offer customized virtual organizing services to help guide you through the entire process, for an end result that will bring a welcome calm.
+We offer customized in-home organizing services for an end result that will bring a welcome calm.